Low carbon vehicles and electric vehicles

 - Brakes on battery electric vehicles and plug-in hybrid electric vehicles last longer than conventional gas and diesel vehicles due to their regenerative braking systems.

-- New fully electric cars can typically travel at least 200 kilometres on a single charge.
+- Many new fully electric cars can now travel around 500 kilometres on a single charge.
 Some plug-in hybrid electric cars can travel 40-80 kilometres on electric, with an additional 500-900 kilometres of gas range.
 The distance an electric vehicle can travel depends on:

 - the vehicle technology (battery electric or plug-in hybrid)